Modularity of generating series of divisors on unitary Shimura varieties: Unitary Shimura varieties

 In particular, $A_s$ is supersingular, and hence is isogenous to $n$ copies of $A_{0s}$.
 Using the Noether-Skolem theorem, this isogeny may be chosen to be $\co_\kk$-linear.
 It follows first that $L_s$ has $\co_\kk$-rank $n$, and then that the natural map

 is an isomorphism of hermitian $\co_{\kk,q}$-modules for every rational prime $q$.
-It is easy to see, using (\ref{p-div splitting}) when $q=p$, that the hermitian module on the right is self-dual, and hence the same is true of each $L_s\otimes_\Z\Z_q$. \end{proof}
+It is easy to see, using (\ref{p-div splitting}) when $q=p$, that the hermitian module on the right is self-dual, and hence the same is true for $L_s\otimes_\Z\Z_q$. \end{proof}

 The remainder of \S \ref{ss:pure pullback} is devoted to proving the following result.

 \begin{theorem} There is an isomorphism

 of line bundles on $\mathcal{S}_\Kra$, as well as an equality